Nov 25, 2025

 Insurance Coverage Comparison

-Alma operates as a therapist directory where each provider independently manages their own insurance contracts and billing processes.
+Alma operates as a therapist directory, with each provider independently managing their insurance contracts and billing processes.
 Your coverage accuracy depends on that individual therapist's administrative setup and Alma's automated verification system.

-Legion Health contracts directly with most major commercial insurers in Texas.
+Legion Health contracts directly with most major commercial insurers in Texas and serves Texas adults exclusively.
 We verify your exact coverage and copay before you book an appointment.
 You see your cost during scheduling versus receiving an unexpected bill weeks later.

 Individual therapists in directories often struggle with the complexity of insurance networks.
 Credentialing delays, out-of-network surprises, and billing corrections become your responsibility to resolve.